erichoracek/MSDynamicsDrawerViewController/README.md

 What differentiates *MSNavigationPaneViewController* from many other similar view controller classes:

 * This class was written with an emphasis on simplicity.
 Its interface is about as simple as they come, and is easy to extend.
-* It features a smooth bounce animation when the  flicks the navigation pane in either direction based on the velocity of the swipe gesture.
+* It features a smooth bounce animation when the navigation pane is flicked in either direction based on the velocity of the swipe gesture.
 * It doesn't require for you to subclass your pane or master view controllers to add them as child view controllers.
 * The swipe gesture to reveal the master view controller doesn't interfere with UITableViews or other UIScrollViews added to the pane view controller's view.
 * When a new pane view controller is set using the *setPaneViewController:animated:completion:* method, it is first animated off to the right, replaced, and then animated back to the left.
 This prevents a jarring "pop-in" effect when a new pane view controller replaces the current view.